neriberto/hg/README.md

 	connection = http://localhost:8080/

-Now HG can send samples to [Cuckoo Sandbox] (https://github.com/cuckoobox/cuckoo), in hg.conf you can configure this integration, just the the address for your cuckoo installation, remember you need the run the Cuckoo API, not the web interface, configuration example:
+Now HG can send samples to [Cuckoo Sandbox] (https://github.com/cuckoobox/cuckoo), in hg.conf you can configure this integration, just set the address for your cuckoo installation, remember, to do this you need to run the Cuckoo API, not the web interface, see configuration example bellow:

 	[cuckoo]
 	enable = yes